-As the UAE transitions into a formal corporate tax regime under Federal Decree-Law No. 47 of 2022, the approach to related party (RP)/payments to connected persons (CP) transactions has become significantly more structured and scrutinized.
 Benchmarking is a key pillar in UAE transfer pricing regulations, especially when combined with benchmarking analysis for UAE transfer pricing.
 A key expectation emerging from this shift is the requirement for benchmarking reports—both from auditors and the Federal Tax Authority (FTA).

 What was once viewed as a best practice is now seen as a critical compliance tool.
 In fact, auditors are increasingly requiring benchmarking reports to sign off financial statements, especially where significant transactions with related parties or connected persons are involved.

 Auditors are intensifying their focus on related party transactions.
-Don’t just hope for the best – prepare for the worst.
+Effective preparation eliminates uncertainty and ensures compliance under scrutiny.
 Companies must have readily available, robust transfer pricing documentation and analysis that unequivocally proves all related party transactions were conducted at arm’s length, as if between independent entities.
-When auditors arrive to verify authenticity, your company should be fully equipped to demonstrate clear, undeniable compliance with arm’s length principles, eliminating any room for doubt or challenge.

 The Theoretical Basis: Arm’s Length Principle (ALP)